-Shirley Sagawa is a Visiting Fellow at American Progress.
+Shirley Sagawa is a Visiting Senior Fellow at American Progress.
 A national expert on children and youth policy, Shirley Sagawa has been called a “founding mother of the modern service movement” for her work on national service.
 Her new book, The American Way to Change, highlights ways that volunteer and national service is an important but underutilized strategy to solve problems in American communities.

 Sagawa served as a presidential appointee in both the first Bush and Clinton administrations.
 As deputy chief of staff to First Lady Hillary Clinton, she advised the first lady on domestic policy and organized three White House conferences, including the first-ever White House Conference on Philanthropy.
 As special assistant to the president for domestic policy, Sagawa was instrumental to the drafting and passage of legislation creating the Corporation for National Service.
 After being confirmed by the Senate as the corporation’s first managing director, she led the development of new service programs for adults and students, including AmeriCorps.
 She also directed strategic planning for this new government corporation.

 Sagawa was the founding executive director of the Learning First Alliance, a partnership of national education associations.
 She has served as the chief counsel for youth policy for the Senate Labor Committee, where she was responsible for child care, early childhood, and national service policy.
 She was responsible for drafting the National and Community Service Act of 1990, as well as early childhood legislation.
 She has also served as senior counsel to the National Women’s Law Center as an expert on children and youth, education, and military family issues.